mnaoumov/pkms-design-ideas/Ideas/Links style/Markdown.md

 ## Pros

-- Inherently relative path
+- Inherently relative path.
-- Work in all tools
+- Work in all tools.

 ## Cons

-- Verbose
+- Verbose.
-- Paths with spaces are unreadable
+- Paths with spaces are unreadable.
-- Paths that don't start with `./` or `../` have a potential [bug](https://forum.obsidian.md/t/add-settings-to-control-link-resolution-mode/) in Obsidian
+- Paths that don't start with `./` or `../` have a potential [bug](https://forum.obsidian.md/t/add-settings-to-control-link-resolution-mode/) in Obsidian.